HarishBalajiShanmugaSundaramMS/Anagram-Generator/README.md

   </tr>
   </table>
 ```

+```

-brew update
+<i>brew update
-brew install enchant
+brew<br>install enchant</i>

 Use the above scripts to install enchant package on a Mac system.
-```